James Baldwin: Later years in New York

 Beauford Delaney helped Baldwin cast off his melancholy.
-In the year before he left De Witt Clinton and at Capuoya's urging, Baldwin had met Delaney, a modernist painter, in Greenwich Village.
+During the year before he left De Witt Clinton, and at Capouya's urging, Baldwin had met Delaney, a modernist painter, in Greenwich Village.
 Delaney would become Baldwin's long-time friend and mentor, and helped demonstrate to Baldwin that a Black man could make his living in art.
-Moreover, when World War II bore down on the United States the winter after Baldwin left De Witt Clinton, the Harlem that Baldwin knew was atrophying—no longer the bastion of a Renaissance, the community grew more economically isolated and Baldwin considered his prospects there bleak.
-This led Baldwin to move to Greenwich Village, where Beauford Delaney lived and a place by which he had been fascinated since at least fifteen.
+Moreover, when World War II bore down on the United States during the winter after Baldwin left De Witt Clinton, the Harlem that Baldwin knew was atrophying—no longer the bastion of a Renaissance, the community grew more economically isolated, and he considered his prospects there to be bleak.
+This led him to move to Greenwich Village, a place that had fascinated him since at least the age of 15.

-Baldwin lived in several locations in Greenwich Village, first with Delaney, then with a scattering of other friends in the area.
-He took a job at the Calypso Restaurant, an unsegregated eatery famous for the parade of prominent Black people who dined there.
-At Calypso, Baldwin worked under Trinidadian restauranteur Connie Williams, whom Delaney had introduced him to.
-While working at Calypso, Baldwin continued to explore his sexuality, came out to Capouya and another friend, and frequent Calypso guest, Stan Weir.
-He also had numerous one-night stands with various men, and several relationships with women.
-Baldwin's major love during these years in the Village was an ostensibly straight Black man named Eugene Worth.
+Baldwin lived in several locations in Greenwich Village, first with Delaney, then with a scattering of other friends.
+He took a job at the Calypso Restaurant, an unsegregated eatery where many prominent Black people dined.
+At the Calypso, Baldwin worked under Trinidadian restaurateur Connie Williams.
+During this time, Baldwin continued to explore his sexuality, coming out to Capouya and another friend, and to frequent Calypso guest, Stan Weir.
+Baldwin had numerous one-night stands with men, and several relationships with women.
+His major love during his Village years was an ostensibly straight Black man named Eugene Worth.
 Worth introduced Baldwin to the Young People's Socialist League and Baldwin became a Trotskyist for a brief period.
 Baldwin never expressed his desire for Worth, and Worth died by suicide after jumping from the George Washington Bridge in 1946.
-In 1944 Baldwin met Marlon Brando, whom he was also attracted to, at a theater class in The New School.
-The two became fast friends, maintaining a closeness that endured through the Civil Rights Movement and long after.
-Later, in 1945, Baldwin started a literary magazine called The Generation with Claire Burch, who was married to Brad Burch, Baldwin's classmate from De Witt Clinton.
-Baldwin's relationship with the Burches soured in the 1950s but was resurrected near the end of his life.
+In 1944, Baldwin met Marlon Brando, to whom he was also attracted, at a theater class at The New School.
+The two became fast friends, a friendship that endured through the Civil Rights Movement and long after.
+In 1945, Baldwin started a literary magazine called The Generation with Claire Burch, who was married to Brad Burch, Baldwin's classmate from De Witt Clinton.
+Baldwin's relationship with the Burches soured in the 1950s but was resurrected towards the end of his life.